FERPA, Security, and Copyright for Online Teaching

 Use of Other Applications

 Caltech requests that faculty use the applications discussed on this site.
+Instructors interested in using other digital tools for online teaching are expected to exercise caution about FERPA compliance when dealing with student work and grades, and with respect to privacy and security, on any external platforms.
 If a needed application is not listed:

 - First contact IMSS or look in the /tech-tools section of this website to see if Caltech has an active license for it.